amph-evodevo-lab-ub/variation-in-thermal-plasticity-larval-morphology/README.md

 # Variation in thermal plasticity of larval morphology among crested newt species and their reciprocal hybrids (Salamandridae: Triturus)

-This repository includes R scripts and data for analysing the effect of elevated temperature on larval morphology in Triturus newts
+This repository includes R scripts and data for analysing the effect of elevated temperature on larval morphology in Triturus newts.
 We explored effect of temperature on two morphological structures:
 - Head: analysing size and shape variation
 - Tail: analysing size and shape variation